 Back to business - about the venue

 The Great Nave is one of the most spectacular spaces that I have had the pleasure of photographing, it just feels epic.
-With the spectacular altar that has been deliberately kept in state of semi disrepair and the beautifully restored Saints looking down from the lofty perch it really feels like you are in somewhere of great significance.
+With the spectacular altar that has been deliberately kept in a state of semi disrepair and the beautifully restored Saints looking down from their lofty perch it really feels like you are in somewhere of great significance.

 Top Tip: glass balcony provides a great vantage point for your “Everybody” photograph.
 The venue staff have advised that this area is strictly off limits to the public so you need to make sure you get special permission.

 The Welcome Wing is a recent addition which provides for an excellent social area for you and your guests to congregate in while the venue staff are turning round the Great Nave for the wedding breakfast.

 Top tip: be careful of the lighting here – the room lights have a slight weird tinge which turns blue to green that you can barely notice with your eyes, so please check your camera settings.